mblumtritt/tcp-client/README.md

   cfg.ssl_params = {} # use SSL, but without any specific parameters
 end

-# the following request sequence is not allowed to last longer than 1.5 seconds:
+# the following request sequence is not allowed to last not longer than 1.5 seconds:
 # 1 second to connect (incl.
 SSL handshake etc.)
 # + 0.25 seconds to write data
 # + 0.25 seconds to read